ZhiminXu/OSGThreadPool/README.md

 };
 (```)

-2.White the main function.
+2. White the main function.
 A threadpool is created with 8 threads running.

 (```)
 void main()